What is a soakaway drain?

 A percolation test.

 Before you plan your soakaway system you should perform a percolation test.
 Certain ground conditions may not be suitable for a soakaway, such as heavy clay or areas with a high water table.
 You can either hire a professional to perform this test, or you can do it yourself following our percolation test guide here.
+Adding a soakaway drain system to unsuitable ground could end up being a complete waste of time and money if the soil is too heavy or not porous enough to allow the water to drain away.
+So this is an essential test.

 A roof pitch calculation.